Ecosystem restoration

 River Charter for the Dart at Dartington

-Launched in 2019, this Charter represents the collective vision of over 1,250 participants who want to see the Dart "fish-able, drinkable, swim-able, paddle-able and sustainable" for generations to come.
+The River Charter for the Dart at Dartington represents a collective vision of those who want to see the Dart "fish-able, drinkable, swim-able, paddle-able and sustainable" for generations to come.
+It was launched in 2019 at the Water Resilience Summit, part of BLC's Learning Journey for Resilience in South Devon.

-We know reaching agreement on how to care for our rivers and streams is not easy!
-The root of the word ‘rivalry’ comes from the Latin riva for river bank.
+It is clear that reaching agreement on how to care for our rivers and streams is not easy–the root of the word ‘rivalry’ comes from the Latin riva for river bank.
 Rivers seem to generate a good deal of argument.
 Our Charter seeks to by-pass that by giving rights to running water rather than people.
+These are not legal, but moral rights.
+We respect all the many ways in which individuals and organisations care for their rivers.
+At the same time, a River Charter gives citizens and their communities a new role as stewards whose voices are heard.

 No items found.

-Sign the charter
+Sign the Dart Charter

 No items found.